By Hussain Sultan | February 12, 2026

 The settings docs list a small set of env vars:

-See appendix for undocumented environment variables that impacts agent behavior.
+See appendix for undocumented environment variables that impact agent behavior.

 Permissions + modes